oracle/graalpython/docs/contributor/DEV_TASKS.md

       - Adding `GraalHPyContextFunction` implementations for the new APIs
       - Updating the `createMembers` method to assign the appropriate implementations to the context members

-### Updating pegparser

-The Python PEG parser is tracked as a separate repository as well and merged with git-subtree.
-This is irrelevant for external contributors, but just for reference, this is how we merge back and forth:

-    git subtree pull --prefix graalpython/com.oracle.graal.python.pegparser [pegparser-git-url] master git subtree push --prefix graalpython/com.oracle.graal.python.pegparser [pegparser-git-url] master

-Generally this work, it can happen that the two repos become a bit inconsistent and git-subtree gives up, but then we can fix the trees manually with a `git subtree pull` and then `git subtree split` and pushing the split commit to the pegparser repo.